guidance-guarantee-programme/pension_guidance/content/take_cash_in_chunks.md

 This is also known as ‘Uncrystallised Funds Pension Lump Sum’ (UFPLS).

-Some providers charge a fee to take cash out.
+Some pension providers charge a fee to take cash out.

 Not all providers offer this option.
-If your provider doesn’t offer it, you can transfer your pot but you might have to pay a fee.
+If your current provider doesn’t offer it, you can transfer your pot to another provider but you might have to pay a fee.

 ^Taking a large sum of cash from your pension pot could also affect [your entitlement to any benefits](/benefits).^